-Accordingly, for the purposes of this Rule, initial capital is the sum of the items listed in Article 26(1)(a) to (e) of the EU Capital Requirements Regulation 575/2013.
+Accordingly, for the purposes of this Rule, initial capital is the sum of items 1.1.5 and 1.1.12 excluding items 1.1.9 and 1.1.11 of Appendix 1 and 2 of BR/03.

-(2) With respect to financial institutions licensed to carry out the activities found under the First Schedule to the Act (with the exception of activities 4 and 10), neither the Rule nor the Act establish a minimum or a set level of initial capital requirements in view of the fact that the risk profiles of the different types of financial institutions that can be licensed under this Act may result in considerable variation in the level of capital required to be held against such risk(s).
-Therefore, the initial capital of an applicant institution will be set by the authority on a case-by-case basis and will be commensurate with the level of risk pertaining to the number and type of activities proposed to be undertaken and as laid out in the business plan submitted by the prospective applicants.

-(3) With respect to financial institutions licensed to carry out the activities found under the Second Schedule to the Act (i.e. those institutions carrying out solely activity 4 under the First Schedule to the Act), the authority shall require these types of financial institutions to hold, at the time of authorisation, initial capital as follows:

-- (a) where the institution provides only the payment service listed in paragraph 2(f) of the Second Schedule to the Act, its capital shall at no time be less than €20,000; - (b) where the institution provides the payment service listed in paragraph 2(g) of the Second Schedule to the Act, its capital shall at no time be less than €50,000; and - (c) where the institution provides any of the payment services listed in paragraphs 2(a) (e) of the Second Schedule to the Act, its capital shall at no time be less than €125,000.

-(4) With respect to financial institutions licensed to carry out the activities found under the Third Schedule to the Act (i.e. those institutions carrying out solely activity 10 under the First Schedule to the Act), as indicated in paragraphs 18 and 28 of FIR/03, as may be applicable.

-(5) With respect to financial institutions licensed to carry out other activities found under the First Schedule to the Act, together with activities 4 and/or 10, which are set out in more detail in the Second or Third Schedule to the Act, the authority will, with respect to those activities found under the First Schedule to the Act (excluding activities 4 and 10), set a level of initial capital as it may require which will take into consideration the requirements of paragraph 25(2) above, while at the same time with respect to those activities found under the Second or Third Schedules to the Act, ensure that the institution complies with the requirements emanating from paragraphs 25(3) or 25(4) above.

-26. The authority moreover draws the attention of applicants to the ongoing own funds requirements applicable to institutions carrying out activities falling under the Second and Third Schedule to the Act and which are required to be calculated in line with the requisite provisions found under Financial Institutions Rules FIR/02 and FIR/03 respectively.
+- (2) With respect to financial institutions licensed to carry out the activities found under the First Schedule to the Act (with the exception of activities 4 and 10), neither the Rule nor the Act establish a minimum or a set level of initial capital requirements in view of the fact that the risk profiles of the different types of financial institutions that can be licensed under this Act may result in considerable variation in the level of capital required to be held against such risk(s).
+Therefore, the initial capital of an applicant institution will be set by the authority on a case-by-case basis and will be commensurate with the level of risk pertaining to the number and type of activities proposed to be undertaken and as laid out in the business plan submitted by the prospective applicants. - (3) With respect to financial institutions licensed to carry out the activities found under the Second Schedule to the Act (i.e. those institutions carrying out solely activity 4 under the First Schedule to the Act), the authority shall require these types of financial institutions to hold, at the time of authorisation, initial capital as follows: - (a) where the institution provides only the payment service listed in paragraph 2(f) of the Second Schedule to the Act, its capital shall at no time be less than €20,000; - (b) where the institution provides the payment service listed in paragraph 2(g) of the Second Schedule to the Act, its capital shall at no time be less than $\in 50,000$; and - (c) where the institution provides any of the payment services listed in paragraphs 2(a) (e) of the Second Schedule to the Act, its capital shall at no time be less than €125,000. - (4) With respect to financial institutions licensed to carry out the activities found under the Third Schedule to the Act (i.e. those institutions carrying out solely activity 10 under the First Schedule to the Act), as indicated in paragraphs 18 and 28 of FIR/03, as may be applicable. - (5) With respect to financial institutions licensed to carry out the activities found under both the First Schedule to the Act and the Second or Third Schedule to the Act, the authority will, with respect to those activities found under the First Schedule to the Act (excluding activities 4 and 10), set a level of initial capital as it may require which will take into consideration the requirements of paragraph 25(2) above, while at the same time with respect to those activities found under the Second or Third Schedule to the Act, ensure that the institution complies with the requirements emanating from paragraphs 25(3) or 25(4) above. - 26.
+The authority moreover draws the attention of applicants to the ongoing own funds requirements applicable to institutions carrying out activities falling under the Second and Third Schedule to the Act and which are required to be calculated in line with the requisite provisions found under Financial Institutions